-The costs and expenses of SLTC consist of the following:
+The costs and expenses of the Company consist of the following:

 - Operations and maintenance fee pertain to the costs incurred for the operation and maintenance of the toll roads and toll road facilities, interchanges, and related facilities, including the operation and management of toll collection systems, traffic control systems, and such other systems located or found within the toll roads.
-This is presented in the Audited Financial Statements under "Operations and Maintenance". - Repair and maintenance of the toll collection system pertain to payment under the service agreements for the non-exclusive and non-transferable license to use the toll collection system, preventive and corrective maintenance of intelligent Transportation System, RFID management and customer service.
-The Company has implemented the Department of Transportation's Department Order 2020-012 for the mandatory cashless toll payments in all expressways.
+This is presented in the Audited Financial Statements under "Operations and Maintenance". - Repair and maintenance of the toll collection system pertain to payment under the service agreements for the non-exclusive and non-transferable license to use the toll collection system, preventive and corrective maintenance of Intelligent Transportation System, RFID management and customer service.
+The Company implemented the Department of Transportation's Department Order 2020-012 for the mandatory cashless toll payments in all expressways.
 Existing toll collection processes have been adjusted to adapt to the transition.
-Total charges are presented in the Audited Financial Statements under "Operations and Maintenance".
+Total charges are presented in the Audited Financial Statements under "Operations and Maintenance". - Service concession rights are amortized on a straight-line basis over the years stated in the STOA or approximately 26 years from start of commercial operations and are charged to the operations.
+Service concession rights represent the construction costs, including borrowing costs during the construction period of the South Luzon Expressway (SLEX) Project.